-28. A severe shortage of key justice chain actors, such as judges, prosecutors and clerks, was one of the areas mentioned by stakeholders as a barrier to dispensing justice.
-There was no systematic tracking or database of these actors by UNMISS,18 nor official figures available from the GoRSS.
-While UNPOL had an estimate of South Sudan National Police Service (SSNPS) police officers by stations and posts, it came with caveats that it was neither accurate nor up to date.
+28. A severe shortage of key judicial system actors, such as judges, prosecutors and clerks, was one of the areas mentioned by stakeholders as a barrier to dispensing justice.
+There was no systematic tracking or database of these actors by UNMISS, 18 nor were official figures available from the Government of South Sudan.
+While the United Nations police had an estimate of South Sudan National Police Service police officers by stations and posts, it came with caveats that it was neither accurate nor up to date.

-Capacity building was delivered but without an overarching strategy; there was no evidence of how the justice chain was better able to systematically address crimes.
-However, improvements in willingness to engage with duties and a growing sense of national ownership were observed among criminal justice chain actors.
+Capacity-building was delivered but without an overarching strategy; there was no evidence of how the judicial system was better able to systematically address crimes.
+However, improvements in willingness to engage with duties and a growing sense of national ownership were observed among criminal judicial system actors

-- 29. The general perception of stakeholders was that UNMISS contributed to laying a foundation for statutory justice in South Sudan.
-Prior to independence, Sharia-based legal system prevailed.
-Since 2018, UNMISS engagements and activities promoted an increased sense of national ownership, more awareness of duties and growing levels of engagement from justice actors.
-UNMISS made considerable effort raising awareness on professional responsibilities and ethics, including SGBV and CRSV.
-Most stakeholders noted that because of UNMISS capacity strengthening, there was increased due diligence on behalf of police, prosecutors, investigators, military justice actors / South Sudan People's Defence Force (SSPDF), other institutions (National Human Rights Commission, parliamentary committees, and so on) to fulfil their duties.
-UNMISS monitoring and backstopping with technical support on legal reforms and court deployments helped justice actors deliver a higher quality service than previously. - 30.
-While most respondents perceived that capacity had been strengthened due to UNMISS support, often their next comment was to request for more support in this area, based on the recognition that there remained glaring knowledge and skill gaps for ROL professionals and institutions in South Sudan. - 31.
-In the absence of a coherent capacity building and measurement strategy, it was difficult to establish how UNMISS identified training needs, targeted trainees, and monitored any application and impact of skills.
-There were reports of duplication of efforts with UNDP where similar training courses were delivered to the same group of stakeholders.
-UNPOL was the only UNMISS division able to report training attendance figures, which notably achieved 35 per cent women's participation. - 32.
-UNMISS supported the development of the plan for absorption, registration, training and deployment of the necessary unified forces (NUF) into the National Prisons Service of South Sudan.
-The curriculum included familiarization with Mandela Rules,19 and references to the needs of vulnerable populations such as juvenile offenders.
-The training was planned to be imparted at the state level after deployment to lower ranks.
+29. The general perception on the part of stakeholders was that UNMISS contributed to laying a foundation for statutory justice in South Sudan.
+Prior to independence, a Sharia-based legal system prevailed.
+Since 2018, UNMISS engagements and activities had promoted an increased sense of national ownership, more awareness of duties and growing levels of engagement from justice actors.
+UNMISS made considerable efforts to raise awareness of professional responsibilities and ethics, including sexual and gender-based violence and conflict-related sexual violence.
+Most stakeholders noted that, because of UNMISS capacity-strengthening, there was increased due diligence on the part of police, prosecutors, investigators, military justice actors/South Sudan People's Defence Forces, other institutions (National Human Rights Commission, parliamentary committees, inter alia) to fulfil their duties.
+UNMISS monitoring and backstopping with technical support on legal reforms and court deployments helped justice actors deliver a higher quality service than previously.